-I am sure you know the feeling.
-You open up Illustrator, start creating your shapes but somehow things doesn’t look like you want them to look like.
+I am sure this will sound familiar to you.
+You open up Illustrator, start creating your shapes but somehow things don’t look like you want them to look like.

 Maybe you have missed something?

 But most of the time you are on the right path.